Libraries In Athens

 The library offers modern facilities, over 26,000 publications, 34 reading seats, and 6 computers.
 Access to the Library is free.

-In order to be able to borrow books, use the internet you must hold a card - Member of the Library.
-For the issuance of the card - member the applicant must provide the Cervantes Institute with details (name, address, phone and e - mail), provide proof of his identity and to pay the corresponding price.
+In order to be able to borrow books and use the internet visitors must hold a library member card.
+To issue a member card, applicants must provide the Cervantes Institute with details (name, address, phone, and e-mail), proof of identity, and pay the corresponding price.

 Address: 31 Skoufa, Athens, 10673